-Arnold used a 5x5 method for many years.
+IArnold used a 5x5 method for many years.
 Because he was an Olympic trainer, he experimented with more intense versions besides just doing 5 sets of 5 reps by doing 6 sets of 4 and 8 sets of 3.
 Your version may vary and should be customized to your needs.

 Can You Do A 5 x 5 Workout Everyday?

-If you have just started the 5x5 training program, it’s better to focus on quality, not quantity.
+Yes, you can do a 5x5 workout everyday.
+However, if you have just started the 5x5 training program, it’s better to focus on quality, not quantity.
 There are little downsides to doing it every day, but for optimal performance, stick to 3 times a week.

 Is The 5 x 5 Workout For Over 50 A Good Choice?